Ephemeral Keys for Gasless dApp UX: A Guide

 });

-// Gas paid by Paymaster, user doesn't sign
+// Gas paid by Paymaster, user does not sign

-Session keys remove need to confirm each operation.
-Paymaster removes need to hold native token for gas.
-Together — completely gasless UX.
+Session keys remove the need to confirm every operation.
+Paymaster removes the need to hold native tokens for gas.
+Together — a completely fee-less experience.

-ERC-4337 Paymaster: smart contract sponsoring gas for UserOperations.
-Two types:
+ERC-4337 Paymaster is a smart contract that sponsors gas for UserOperations.
+Two main types:

-Verifying Paymaster: calls your backend before each UserOp for check.
-Backend signs permission.
+- Verifying Paymaster: calls your backend to verify each UserOp before signing approval.
 Flexible: you control which operations to sponsor.

-ERC-20 Paymaster: accepts payment in ERC-20 tokens (USDC) instead of ETH.
-User pays gas in USDC, paymaster converts and pays in ETH.
+- ERC-20 Paymaster: accepts payment in ERC-20 (USDC) instead of ETH.
+The user pays gas in USDC, the paymaster converts and pays in ETH.

 export async function signPaymasterRequest(